cognitom/wsl2-environment/README.md

 ## Docker container management

 The container which `run` from Ubuntu is accessible from Docker Desktop.
-So, just open "Dashboard" of Docker Desktop.
+So, just open "Dashboard" of Docker Desktop *on Windows*.

 ![Docker Desktop](assets/docker-win.png)